MakeMyTrip Limited (MMYT) Shares Plummet Below 1-Year High - News Heater

-MakeMyTrip Limited (NASDAQ: MMYT)’s stock price has plunge by 0.00relation to previous closing price of 29.30.
-Nevertheless, the company has seen a 10.65% surge in its stock price over the last five trading sessions.
+The stock of MakeMyTrip Limited (NASDAQ: MMYT) has decreased by -0.21 when compared to last closing price of 29.07.
+Despite this, the company has experienced a -0.99% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in MakeMyTrip Limited (NASDAQ: MMYT) Right Now?

-, and the 36-month beta value for MMYT is at 1.23.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”
+compared to its average ratio and a 36-month beta value of 1.24.
+Analysts have mixed views on the stock, with 9 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”

 Sponsored